 As Harris County Judge, Lina Hidalgo will work to ensure hard-working folks have a fair shot.

 She will work to tackle our infrastructure challenges, prioritizing projects in neighborhoods where they are most needed.
-She will bring the best minds together on flooding.
+She will work to build a public transportation system that puts us in line with world-class communities around the globe.
 She will work to develop partnerships that promote growth in areas that have been forgotten, but that could thrive with adequate access and services.
 She will advocate for fair wages and against wage theft.
 She will promote standards so that workers working with County contractors are safe and so that we are training a workforce for the future.

 Fixing Our Criminal Justice System